matrix-org/synapse-auto-accept-invite/README.md

   - module: synapse_auto_accept_invite.InviteAutoAccepter
     config:
       # Optional: if set to true, then only invites for direct messages (1:1 rooms)
-      # where auto accepted, otherwise for all rooms
+      # will be auto accepted.
+Otherwise, all room invites are accepted.
       # Defaults to false.
       accept_invites_only_for_direct_messages: false
 ```